ToMMeR -- Efficient Entity Mention Detection from Large Language Models: Limitations

 The fundamental challenge in evaluating our approach is the lack of established ground truth for untyped mention detection.
 While typed NER benchmarks provide gold annotations, they only label entities from specific ontologies (e.g., person, location, organization), making it unclear whether unlabeled spans are true negatives or simply out-of-scope entities.
 We address this by using LLM-based judgment aligned with Wikipedia's entity definition, but this introduces its own limitations: (1) \texttt{gpt-4.1-mini} is slightly biased towards positive judgements (see \Cref{app:LLMasJudge}) (2) the Wikipedia definition is broad and potentially ambiguous in edge cases.
 While human validation shows reasonable agreement with the LLM judge (87.7\% agreement on 1800 annotated mentions ), comprehensive human annotation would be needed to definitively establish ToMMeR precision.
+Our PPI analysis however bounds the true underlying precision to above 89\%.

 \paragraph{Architectural Constraints.} Our focus on continuous spans excludes discontinuous entities (e.g., "New York" and "City" separated by other tokens), which appear in some linguistic phenomena and specialized domains.
 Additionally, our auto-regressive models lack access to right-side context, potentially missing boundary information that bidirectional encoders naturally capture.
 While Section~\ref{sec:fullNER} shows that competitive full NER performance is still achievable, this architectural limitation may impact mention detection quality compared to encoder-only approaches.